 Hannah Ruth Earl, MPI's educational marketing and distribution associate, leads development strategy for MPI's growing roster of educational content.
 She previously worked in independent film production at Bold Films and Rumble Films.
 In her current role at MPI, Hannah also assists with Masterclasses and the Hollywood Career Launch Program.
-A native of Chattanooga, Tennessee, she holds a master of arts in religion from Yale Divinity School.
+A native of Chattanooga, Tennessee, Hannah holds an MA in religion from Yale Divinity School.

-Claudia Murray, MPI's impact producer, develops "Get Moving" campaigns designed to accompany MPI-supported films and spur social action.
+Claudia Murray, MPI's senior impact producer, develops social action campaigns designed to accompany MPI-supported films and spur social action.
 She has experience organizing a broad array of outreach initiatives and has helped street vendors, parents, limo drivers, craft-beer aficionados, homeowners, and many others fight for their rights.
-A lifelong advocate for civil liberties, Murray began her career as an attorney for the Institute for Justice.
+A lifelong advocate for civil liberties, Claudia began her career as an attorney for the Institute for Justice.
 She most recently worked as a speechwriter and policy advisor for Florida's Chief Financial Officer.
-She earned a B.A. in creative writing and a subsequent J.D. from the University of Florida, where she was the executive managing editor of the Florida Law Review.
+Claudia earned a BA in creative writing and a subsequent JD from the University of Florida, where she was the executive managing editor of the Florida Law Review.

 In addition to serving as MPI's president, Rob Pfaltzgraff is the secretary and treasurer of MPI's board.
 (Pfaltzgraff's biography is listed above.)